 You might also consider hiring a public insurance adjuster, who works on your behalf for a percentage of the claim.
 Adjusters know the process and have experience dealing with insurance companies.
 And, of course, a lawyer is only a phone call away.
 If you choose this course, make sure you hire an attorney who specializes in insurance claims.

-More on getting the most from your coverage:
+For more on getting the most from your coverage, see:

 This article was originally published in June 2006.
 It has been updated by Dayana Yochim.
 The Motley Fool has a disclosure policy.